glycerine/rbook/README.md

 Comments are created by having R evaluate a string literal that starts with the hash symbol `#`.

-For example, at the rbook prompt (the + signs are automatically added by the R REPL after the user presses enter in the middle of a string literal, to indicate that a multi-line string is being typed):
+For example, at the rbook prompt[1]:

 ~~~
 > "# start a comment line